MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 2. We have created some helpers that will ship with the cSharpSDK.
 3. You need to edit your .csproj file and include `<DefineConstants>NETCOREAPP2_0</DefineConstants>` in your default PropertyGroup.
 ![Define Constants](media/define_constants.jpg)
 4. Execution of a script can occur through several methods (APIs, Scheduled Tasks, PlayStream Event, Segment Entering and Exit method).
-The context of the execution is often important to implement your CloudScript.
-To use the context about how the CloudScript with executed see the [Using CloudScript context models tutorial](CloudScript-af-context.md).
+The context of the execution is important to implement your CloudScript.
+See the [Using CloudScript context models tutorial](CloudScript-af-context.md) for details on how to use the context of the script.

 A hello world example is always nice, see the HelloWorld Sample below that you can use as your first Azure Function.